TRAPPIST-1: Description

 True-colour illustration of the Sun (left) next to TRAPPIST-1 (right).
-TRAPPIST-1 is darker, redder, and smaller than the Sun.
+TRAPPIST-1 is darker, redder and smaller than the Sun.

 TRAPPIST-1 is in the constellation Aquarius, five degrees south of the celestial equator.
 (Note: The celestial equator is the equator's projection into the sky.)
 It is a relatively close star located 40.66±0.04 light-years from Earth, (Note: Based on parallax measurements; the parallax is the position of a celestial object with respect to other celestial objects for a given position of Earth.
 It can be used to infer the distance of the object from Earth.) with a large proper motion (Note: The movement of the star in the sky, relative to background stars.) and no companion stars.

-It is a red dwarf of spectral class M8.0±0.5, (Note: Red dwarfs include the spectral type M and K. Spectral types are used to categorise stars by their temperature.) meaning it is relatively small and cold.
+It is a red dwarf of spectral class M8.0±0.5, (Note: Spectral types are used to categorise stars by their temperature; red dwarfs include the spectral type M and K.) meaning it is relatively small and cold.
 With a radius 12% of that of the Sun, TRAPPIST-1 is only slightly larger than the planet Jupiter (though much more massive).
 Its mass is approximately 9% of that of the Sun, being just sufficient to allow nuclear fusion to take place.
 TRAPPIST-1's density is unusually low for a red dwarf.
 It has a low effective temperature (Note: The effective temperature is the temperature a black body that emits the same amount of radiation would have.) of 2566 K making it, as of 2022, the coldest-known star to host planets.
 TRAPPIST-1 is cold enough for condensates to form in its photosphere; (Note: The photosphere is a thin layer at the surface of a star, where most of its light is produced.) these have been detected through the polarisation they induce in its radiation during transits of its planets.
 Elements heavier than helium form compounds in its atmosphere, which display as absorption lines in TRAPPIST-1's spectrum.

 There is no evidence that it has a stellar cycle.
 (Note: The solar cycle is the Sun's 11-year long period, during which solar output varies by about 0.1%.)
 Its luminosity, emitted mostly as infrared radiation, is about 0.055% that of the Sun.
 Low-precision measurements from the XMM-Newton satellite and other facilities show that the star emits faint radiation at short wavelengths such as X-rays and UV radiation.
 (Note: Including Lyman-alpha radiation) There are no detectable radio wave emissions.